Click here to subscribe to my monthly Life Coaching Accelerators, for insider coaching tips.

 Becoming a proficient life coach requires specific coaching skills that define your ability to help your clients get the best for themselves.
 This checklist quiz will help you identify the core attributes you may already have, or need to work on to become credible and successful.

 You may think you already know what coaching is all about and how to do it.
-You may even already be qualified and practising as a phycologist, counsellor or mentor.
+You may even already be qualified and practising as a psychologist, counsellor or mentor.

-But coaching is a different and specific skill-set and until you have had some specific coach training in a life coaching school with accredited courses you may not have a proper understanding of how coaching compliments yet differs from other disciplines.
+But coaching is a different and specific skill-set and until you have had some specific life coach training in with accredited courses you may not have a proper understanding of how coaching compliments yet differs from other disciplines.

 Get a handle on the questions you need to ask to make sure you get a credible certification here.

 The client must know that the coaching relationship and anything that comes up in the session is totally confidential unless he or she gives you permission to share.

 This is especially relevant if someone other than the client is paying for the coaching (such as in a corporate or family situation).
 In those cases, you must be very clear and firm in your initial agreement about the boundaries of what you can share with the third party who is paying.

 Bottom line?
 You must be able to keep a secret.

 A core coaching skill is to be involved enough to be empathic and enthusiastic.
 Yet to be truly objective you must stay emotionally detached from the issue at hand or the outcome..

 Of course you are going to have your own opinions and biases, (show me someone who hasn’t!).
 When you become a life coach you will have to learn to keep your own biases out of the coaching picture, or at least own up to it before you share your perspective with your client.